(Student Services Professional II)

 - This position is required to comply with confidentiality requirements outlined in the Department of Education’s Family Educational Rights and Privacy and California’s Educational Code Chapter 13 regarding sensitive student issues.

 - This position is designated as a Campus Security Authority, will be required to participate in annual training, and to immediately forward to the Clery Compliance Officer all reports of Clery Act crimes brought to their attention.

 - Must possess and maintain a valid license to drive in the State of California, pass the Defensive Training Class, and be insurable under the University's liability coverage.

-Anticipated hiring salary in the high $3,000s/month.
-For salary range info see: Salary Range information.
+Anticipated hiring salary in the low $4,000's/month.
+For salary range info see: CSU Salary Schedule.
 CSUMB offers an attractive employee benefits package, CSU Benefits R04.
 The University Corporation at CSU Monterey Bay also provides access to affordable campus housing, Employee Housing.

 CSU Monterey Bay is an Affirmative Action/Equal Opportunity Employer.
 We consider qualified applicants for employment without regard to: Age, Disability, Race or Ethnicity, Gender, Gender Identity or Expression, Nationality, Religion, Sexual Orientation, Genetic Information, Veteran or Military Status.